sgtlaugh/algovault/README.md

 [![GitHub stars](https://img.shields.io/github/stars/sgtlaugh/algovault.svg?style=flat&label=star)](https://github.com/sgtlaugh/algovault/)
 [![license](https://img.shields.io/github/license/sgtlaugh/algovault.svg?style=flat-square)](https://github.com/sgtlaugh/algovault/blob/master/LICENSE)

-# Algovault
+## Algovault
-This is a collection of algorithms, data structures and templates for competitive programming.
+A collection of algorithms, data structures and templates for competitive programming.

 In a nutshell, these are the goals of this project:
-  1. Useful in online competitions like [Codeforces](https://codeforces.com/), [Google Code Jam](https://codingcompetitions.withgoogle.com/codejam), etc.
+  1. Useful in online competitions like [Codeforces](https://codeforces.com/), [Google Code Jam](https://codingcompetitions.withgoogle.com/codejam).
-  2. Should be relatively simple to use as a black-box without compromising speed.
+  2. Simple to use as a black-box without compromising performance.
   3. Example usage and sufficient documentation.

 Most codes are written in C/C++, and some are written in Python.
-While most implementations are stress-tested and cross-checked against various problems in several online judges, nonetheless they are not guranteed to be flawless and work in all cases.
+Most implementations are stress-tested and cross-checked against various problems.
+Nonetheless they are not guranteed to be flawless and work in all cases.

 For bugs, refactoring and improvements, feel free to file an issue or a pull request as contributions are always welcome.

 ## Motivation
 The initial goal was to only upload my personal templates online, nothing more :)